 Lou directs our highly select 'a cappella' group, The Mercy Melismatics, and also teaches voice and directs DeSales Universtiy's jazz vocal ensemble. visit www.loulanza.com

 Elizabeth Stubbs - was trained in vocal performance in London at the Guildhall School of Music, and graduated from the London College of Music in 1973 with an Associate, Licentiate teaching diploma, and Fellowship of the College.
 She performed in and around the London area in operas, concerts and recitals, and toured with D'Oylcy Carte and Operabout; many of these concerts were broadcast on British television and radio.
 Mrs. Stubbs worked and performed with Sir Peter Pears and Benjamin Britten at the Aldenburgh Festival in England.
 In 1981, Mrs. Stubbs and husband, John, moved to the USA where both performed at Carnegie Hall in 1983.
-Currently, she teaches voice at Gwynedd Mercy Academy High School and co-directs Glee Club and Chorale with Dr. Myers, and our guitar ensemble, Girls with Guitars, with guitar teacher Chris Mood.
+Currently, she teaches voice at Gwynedd Mercy Academy High School and co-directs Glee Club and Chorale with Dr. Myers.

 Dan Hanrahan has a degree in Jazz Performance from Temple University.
 Since graduating in 2009, he has been performing regularly as a leader and a sideman at venues such as Chris' Jazz Cafe, Time, The Deer Head Inn, and many others.
 Dan has worked extensively with many musicians from Philadelphia's jazz scene, and has performed with Larry McKenna, Terell Stafford and Tim Warfield.
 Additionally, Dan maintains a busy schedule as an educator.
 He has taught lessons and ensembles at Father Judge High School and DeLuca Music, and is currently a guitar instructor at Settlement Music School and Friends Select School in Philadelphia.

-Ben Hemsley earned his Bachelors in Music Education from Berklee College of Music, a certificate in Composition from the European American Musical Alliance (in conjunction with Le Ecole Normale du Musique), and will soon be finishing his Masters in Music Education from Boston University.
+Ben Hemsley earned his Bachelors in Music Education from Berklee College of Music, his Masters in Music from Boston University, and a certificate in Composition from the European American Musical Alliance (in conjunction with Le Ecole Normale du Musique).
 A drummer and percussionist of 25 years, Ben has performed with many highly rated ensembles in Philadelphia and Boston, including most recently, the Prometheus Chamber Orchestra, The Jersey Shore Pops, and The Pennsylvania Symphonic Winds.
 In addition to his time teaching band and orchestra at the middle and high school level, Ben has also conducted several college musicals and was Assistant Conductor for the Atlantic Coast Opera.
 Ben’s arrangements are used by several professional ensembles as well as by local schools and choirs.
 His compositions have premiered in Boston, MA, and Paris, FR.

 Deirdre Edgell - Columbus Ohio native, has played violin for over 40 years and holds a Bachelor’s Degree in Violin Performance from Ohio University (Athens, OH).
 She has close to 30 years of extensive teaching & conducting experience, including Artistic Director of Got Strings Youth Orchestra, Inc., a 501c3 educational organization based in Souderton (2007-present), Guest Conductor at the 2011Bucks County String Day, Assistant Conductor & Publicity Manager for the Young Musicians Community Orchestra in Lansdale (YMCO; 2003-2007), Conductor and General Manager of the West Virginia Youth Strings Ensemble (1991-1997), and WV Logan County public schools Artist-In-Residence (1987-1996) where she single-handedly fostered a 16-school county-wide string program culminating in over 120 string students.
 Mrs. Edgell is an active free-lance violinist who has held leadership positions with the Bucks County Symphony (2003-present), Dublin Choristers (2009-present), Pottstown Symphony (2002-2004), Musica 2000 (2002-2003), the Johnstown Symphony (1996-2002), Altoona Symphony (1996-2002) and the West Virginia Symphony Orchestra (1984-1996).
 In addition to performing anddirecting Got Strings, Mrs. Edgell maintains a private violin and viola studio; providing quality string instruction through weekly private lessons to 30 private students.
 Mrs. Edgell’s teaching expertise focuses on striving to find the individual learning-style of every student, inspiring a passion for playing through having fun while learning, and instilling more effective practice habits thus empowering her students to self-analyze and conquer their performance problems during their individual practice time.
 In her “free time”, Mrs. Edgell is also the owner, consultant, contractor and lead violinist with The Westwoods Ensemble, a series of professional string groups that provide music for weddings and special events.
 Deirdre has studied Electric Violin technique with the world-renowned Mark Woods (Mark Woods Rock Orchestra Camp, Olathe, Kansas, 2014), and Improvisation techniques with world-class jazz violinist and educator Christian Howes (Creative Strings Workshop, Columbus, Ohio, 2015).
 Deirdre resides in Perkasie with her husband and #1 supporter, Scott, daughter Audrey Kathryn, and precocious terrier, Wendy.